dragonspider1991/Intrinsic-Resonance-Holography-/IRH20.3.md

 These predictions for the neutrino sector, now quantified with realistic theoretical uncertainties, are crucial for current and future experimental tests (e.g., KATRIN, Project 8, JUNO, DUNE, neutrinoless double-beta decay experiments), offering definitive falsifiability.

-### E.4 Ratios of Fundamental Couplings (Analytical Proof)
+#### E.4 Ratios of Fundamental Couplings (Analytical Proof)

+> [!IMPORTANT]
-**Theorem E.1 (Coupling Ratio Derivations):**
+> **Theorem E.1 (Coupling Ratio Derivations):**
-The ratios of all fundamental couplings (electromagnetic, weak, and strong) are analytically derived from the fixed-point parameters and topological invariants, providing fundamental relations independent of absolute energy scales.
+> The ratios of all fundamental couplings (electromagnetic, weak, and strong) are analytically derived from the fixed-point parameters and topological invariants, providing fundamental relations independent of absolute energy scales.

 **Proof:**
 By taking ratios of the dynamically generated $\mathrm{U}(1)$, $\mathrm{SU}(2)$, and $\mathrm{SU}(3)$ couplings, and accounting for their distinct emergence mechanisms from the $G_{\text{inf}}$ topology, it is analytically shown that all ratios are functions solely of the three fixed-point parameters and specific topological indices.
 For example, the ratio of weak to electromagnetic couplings is given by: